How To Take Care of Your Pomeranian in Heat

-If the place in which you live experiences hot Summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary to care for your Pomeranian during these warm times.
+If the place in which you live experiences hot summer months or maybe you have hot weather all the time, you’ll need to know about extra steps necessary for caring for your Pomeranian in heat.

 Spend some time on a particularly hot day to check whether his space does get bombarded with heat that can make him very uncomfortable.
 It may be necessary to close curtains or blinds or move his space to a different area.